-New-onset diplopia can occur after pterygium surgery as a result of direct injury to the adjacent medial rectus or florid scaring associated with recurrence.
-224-227 This can result in consecutive exotropia from medial rectus damage or restrictive incomitant esotropia from scarring.
-224-227
+New-onset diplopia can occur after pterygium surgery as a result of direct injury to the adjacent medial rectus or florid scaring, including scarring to adjacent plica associated with recurrence.257-260 This can result in consecutive exotropia from medial rectus damage or restrictive incomitant esotropia from scarring that may, at times, require grafting to address.257-260 The choice of retrobulbar rather than topical anesthesia increases the risk of diplopia after surgery, as it does with cataract surgery.

-Blepharoplasty and Eyelid Procedures
+Blepharoplasty and Eyelid Surgery

-New onset diplopia can occur after upper lid blepharoplasty, sometimes associated with trochlear damage, ^{228,229} and after lower lid blepharoplasty, sometimes due to damage to the inferior rectus.
-230 Scarring and hemorrhage in adjacent tissue or fat adherence231 has been implicated among other mechanisms.
+New-onset diplopia can occur after upper lid blepharoplasty, sometimes associated with trochlear damage,^{261, 262} and after lower lid blepharoplasty, sometimes due to damage to the inferior rectus.263 Scarring and hemorrhage in adjacent tissue or fat adherence264 have been implicated among other mechanisms.